By: Phyllis Agran, MD, FAAP

 Observe all traffic signals and let the school crossing guard help you.

 Be sure to look all ways before crossing the street, and continue to watch for vehicles.
 Remind children drivers may not always see them.

-Children are each different, so consider their individual developmental and maturity level when deciding if it is safe for them to walk to school without an adult.
-Some children may not have the skills to focus on safe pedestrian behavior until they are 10 or older.
+Each child is different.
+That's why it's important to consider their individual developmental and maturity level when deciding if it is safe for them to walk to school without an adult.
+Some children may not have the skills to focus on safe pedestrian behavior until they are 10 years or older.

 For students walking to school without an adult, some points to consider:

 Make sure they stick to a safe route to school, one with well-trained adult crossing guards at every intersection.

 If they need to cross any streets on the way to school, practice safe street crossing with them before the start of school.
 Teach your child to cross at designated intersections.
 Most pedestrian deaths happen mid-block, not at intersections.

 Ideally, they should walk together with at least one neighbor child or older sibling.

 Make sure they know how to say "no" if someone they don't know offers a ride, and that they yell and run for help if needed.

 Explain that it is not safe to use a